 - Make sure the top and the rest of the case are perfectly clean.

 - Repeat the leakage test to make sure the discharge has stopped.

 Power leaks are not the only causes of power drain on automotive batteries.
-Another common source of power drains are parasitic loads.
-A parasitic load comes from electrical or electronic devices that remain active after you shut off the engine and remove the key from the ignition.
+Another common source of power drains is parasitic loads.
+A parasitic load comes from electrical or electronic devices (usually a light or accessory) that remain active after you shut off the engine and remove the key from the ignition.

 Practically all modern vehicles use a little power after the engine shuts off, for example for the radio, dash clock, alarm, and computer modules.
 But these small normal parasitic loads can turn into power drainers if you leave your car parked for a few days without starting the engine.
 Old batteries are more susceptible to this type of power drain than new ones.